Panvasi/SecretRestake/README.md

 # Secret Auto-Restake

-Secret-Auto restaker enables you to easily enable auto-restake for you delegations.
+Secret-Auto restaker enables you to easily enable auto-restake your delegations.

 ## Prerequisites